RakhithJK/BishopFox-sliver-wiki/Multiplayer-Mode.md

 ### CLI

-If the server is running in daemon mode (as is the default with the Linux install script), you can use the server binaries' CLI to generate operator configuration files:
+If the server is running in daemon mode (as is the default with the Linux install script), that means the multiplayer listener is started for you without an interactive console.
+You can use the server binaries' CLI to generate operator configuration files to connect:

 ```
-./sliver-server operator --name zer0cool --lhost localhost --save zer0cool.cfg
+./sliver-server operator --name zer0cool --lhost 1.2.3.4 --save zer0cool.cfg
 ```